AnticOwl/anticowl.github.io/_posts/2025-09-08-Motion-Blur-Shots.md

 * Frame your shot (FOV, angle, etc).
 * Go to UUU Client and enable the `Camera Path` window.
 * Check the print screen below and do exactly as is.
 You will need 1 camera path and 2 nodes.
 These nodes need to be at the sample place.
 So click twice on `+`.
 Set the gamespeed to 0.05 or lower.
 * Press F7 or `Play` to start.
 The camera will the follow the vehicle.
-P
 * Press the assigned key to start the long exposure.
+* Take your shot and press back the long exposure key to stop it.
 <div style="width:65%; margin: auto;">
 <img src="https://github.com/user-attachments/assets/a7b48945-f786-470c-9ed5-e0266ed4ddd3" alt="UUU Camera Path" style="box-shadow: 3px 3px 3px gray;">
 </div>